9 Things That Happen in Your Brain When You Exercise

 Pushing off from the previous benefit, the brain also starts to grow accustomed to the increased blood flow.
 Over time, it will develop the ability to turn off or turn on certain genes.

-In fact, if they are activated every day, it could prevent deterioration associated with aging and strokes.
+In fact, if they are activated every day, it could prevent deterioration that comes with aging and strokes.

 Exercising that activate the greatest number of muscle groups within the body are wonderful therapies for people who suffer from anxiety.

-This stimulates the production of hormones such as serotonin and dopamine, which are known for their calming effects on mental health.
+This stimulates the production of hormones such as serotonin and dopamine.
+These are known for their calming effects on mental health.

-Doing high and low impact exercises unleashes the production of some types of neurotransmitters associated with well-being.
+Doing high and low-impact exercises unleashes the production of certain neurotransmitters associated with well-being.

 This explains why so many therapists recommend daily exercise as a supplement to depression treatment.

-All of this shows that exercising increases endorphin and serotonin levels, commonly known as the “happy hormones.”
+All of this shows that exercising increases endorphin and serotonin levels.
+These are commonly known as the “happy hormones.”

-They have such a great effect on these mental conditions that a lot of people dare to say it is better than conventional anti-depressants.
+They have such a great effect on these mental conditions that a lot of people even say it’s better than conventional anti-depressants.

-Work fatigue is caused when the appropriate amount of oxygen fails to reach the brain.
+Work fatigue happens when the appropriate amount of oxygen fails to reach the brain.
 This forces the brain to strain itself in order to activate its functions.

-Because physical exercise increases blood flow and oxygenation, continual exercise thereby reduces continued fatigue and weakness.
+Physical exercise increases blood flow and oxygenation.
+Thus, continual exercise thereby reduces continued fatigue and weakness.

-Women that experience a reduced libido can gain amazing benefits by practicing yoga, doing cardiovascular exercise, or strength training.
+Women who experience a reduced libido can gain amazing benefits by practicing yoga, doing cardiovascular exercise, or strength training.

-This improves sexual desires, increases a sense of confidence within intimate relationships, and ensures correct blood flow.
+This improves sexual desire, increases a sense of confidence within intimate relationships, and ensures correct blood flow.

-It is also beneficial for men as well, especially because it improves the erectile functions.
+It’s also beneficial for men as well, especially because it improves erectile functions.

 People who feel stressed from their work conditions or personal problems can feel immense relaxation by exercising for 30 minutes a day.

-This therapeutic activity improves physical abilities that respond to stress by increasing norepinephrine in the brain.
+This therapeutic activity improves physical abilities that respond to stress.
+It does so by increasing norepinephrine in the brain.

-It has also been shown to reduce cortisol levels, a hormone that has been shown to be responsible for this emotional state.
+In addition, it also reduces cortisol levels.
+This is a hormone that is responsible for this emotional state.

-These elements send signals to the brain stem and satellite muscular cells, to create more neuron and muscle cells.
+Finally, physical exercise unleashes genes and growth factors that help recycle and rejuvenate of the brain.
+Then, these elements send signals to the brain stem and satellite muscular cells to create more neuron and muscle cells.

-This opens an amazing possibility for the brain, neurotransmitters and muscle fibers, keeping them biologically young.
+Overall, this opens an amazing possibility for the brain, neurotransmitters and muscle fibers.
+Thus, it keeps them biologically young.